 For example, a case brought by the New York Attorney General indicated that the reserves for the stablecoin Tether (USDT) were not 100% fiat-backed.
 This discovery was in direct contradiction to previous statements made by Tether.

 There are different ways to buy BUSD.
 You can find a few options for purchasing BUSD on the BUSD landing page.
 One option is to buy BUSD on the secondary market.
 Binance has many tradeable BUSD pairs as well as simple fiat gateways.
 You could trade another cryptocurrency or fiat on the exchange or use a debit or credit card to purchase BUSD.

 Another method is to head to an AMM and swap another coin or token for BUSD or Binance-Peg BUSD in a liquidity pool.
 Alternatively, you can head to the Paxos website and convert U.S. dollars directly into BUSD.
 Paxos will take your fiat, add it to the reserves, and then mint new coins for you.

 BUSD acts as both a stable investment and a useful tool for traders and investors.
 Its regulated status and audited reserves held in trusted financial institutions give the coin a high degree of reliability.
-For anyone who regularly uses Binance Smart Chain or Binance Chain, BUSD is a solid choice of stablecoin to use alongside other projects.
+For anyone who regularly uses BNB Chain or other networks, Binance-Peg BUSD is a solid choice of stablecoin to use alongside other projects.